 The short answer is yes, Anxiety can be a disability.
 Anxiety can escalate to a level where one is unable to leave home and function in the...

+The short answer is yes, Anxiety can be a disability.
+Anxiety can escalate to a level where one is unable to leave home and function in the community.
 Anxiety can make it impossible to maintain employment, drive a car, and interact with others.
-Anxiety can take away from ones ability to perform the expected daily tasks of an adult.
+Anxiety can take away from one's ability to perform the expected daily tasks of an adult.
 Suffering from an anxiety disorder is a miserable experience.

-1. SSI (Supplemental Security Income)
+1. SSI (Supplemental Security Income

 2. SSDI (Social Security Disability Insurance)